Templar-Payments/Templar_Payments_BugTracking/README.md

 ```

 # How to post a bug
+Just click the ISSUES tab at the top.
 Please use the following format when posting a bug to help us fix it faster.

 Your email Address: